-The Harvard PhD in Health Policy, awarded by the Faculty of Arts and Sciences, is a collaborative program among six Harvard University faculties: Graduate School of Arts and Sciences, Harvard Business School, Harvard Kennedy School, Harvard Law School, Harvard Medical School, and Harvard School of Public Health.
+The Harvard PhD in Health Policy, awarded by the Graduate School of Arts and Sciences, is a collaborative program among six Harvard University faculties: Faculty of Arts and Sciences, Harvard Business School, Harvard Kennedy School, Harvard Law School, Harvard Medical School, and Harvard T.H.
+Chan School of Public Health.

-While the program is interdisciplinary in nature, students specialize in one of six concentrations: decision sciences, economics, ethics, evaluative science and statistics, management, or political analysis.
+While the program is interdisciplinary in nature, students specialize in one of five concentrations: decision sciences, economics, management, methods for policy research, or political analysis.

-The program started in 1992, and there are 160 graduates and 63 students currently enrolled.
+The program started in 1992, and there are 67 students currently enrolled and over 240 alumni.